 - Humans eat about two billion pounds of oysters every year.

-- Oysters are loaded with vitamin C, D, and the B vitamins.
+- Oysters are very healthy food source, they are loaded with vitamin C, D, and the B vitamins.
 They’re also a good source of calcium, iron, and phosphorus.

 - Clams can live up to 35 years.
 The giant clam can live for 150 years or longer!